 Canon G1 X Mark III vs Pentax Q

 The Canon PowerShot G1 X Mark III and the Pentax Q are two digital cameras that were announced, respectively, in October 2017 and June 2011.
 The G1X Mark III is a fixed lens compact, while the Pentax Q is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (G1X Mark III) and a 1/2.3-inch (Pentax Q) sensor.
 The Canon has a resolution of 24 megapixels, whereas the Pentax provides 12 MP.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Canon G1 X Mark III||Pentax Q|